 She adds that for long-term health and well-being, “You have to have a routine.
 Go grocery shopping and make your own food because that’s how you’ll have more control over the things that are in your food.”

 With that in mind, here are some longer-term eating plans that might be good to try right now.

 1. the Mediterranean Diet

-The Mediterranean diet has been ranked as the No. 1 diet for 2021 for the fourth year in a row, according to the latest U.S. News & World Report annual survey.
+The Mediterranean diet has long been ranked as the No. 1 diet, according to U.S. News & World Report’s annual survey.
 The key to it is loading up on whole foods like fruits.
 Plant-based foods like leafy greens.
 Lentils, grains, fish and olive oil.
 And limiting any foods that are processed.

 If you choose this eating plan, aim for seven to ten servings of fruits and vegetables, consume whole grains and healthy fats, eat fish twice a week and limit red meat.